AxeMarDev/API/README.md

 # description

 This API is will hold JSON objects of people in server side memory.
 There is a REACT.ts project within the project files to visualize the API.

+# Technologies

+- Using Golang for the api backend server.
+- Using Gin package for routing and http.
+- React.ts vite for frontend
+- Tailwinds for styling